 (Informative) Detecting incomplete result sets

-This specification describes three conditions that inform the SARIF consumer that the tool has failed to produce a comprehensive set of results.
+This document describes three conditions that inform the SARIF consumer that the tool has failed to produce a comprehensive set of results.
 For convenience, this Appendix gathers those conditions together in one place:

 If any invocation object (§3.20) in theRun.invocations (§3.14.11) has a value of false for its executionSuccessful property (§3.20.14), the tool either failed to start, terminated with an exit code that denotes failure, or terminated with an unhandled exception or signal.